FreeRikato/Second-Brain/Zettelkasten/learning-tauri.md

 	- Code + Specific Assets ✅ Browser Engine ❌
 - Flexibility for developers
 	- Virtually any frontend framework is compatible
-	- Bindings between JavaScript and Rust are available to developers using the `invloke` function in JavaScript, Swift and Kotlin bindings available for [[tauri plugins]]
+	- Bindings between JavaScript and Rust are available to developers using the `invloke` function in JavaScript, Swift and Kotlin bindings available for [[Zettelkasten/tauri plugins]]
 		- TAO library => Responsible for creating and managing windows in Tauri applications.
 		- WRY library => Handles rendering of web views in Tauri applications.
 		- Tauri plugins => Extend the core functionalities of Tauri.